-- 1.1 An archaeological assessment was undertaken by the Lancaster University Archaeological Unit (LUAU) on behalf of ARC Central Ltd, who are submitting an Environmental Impact Assessment together with a planning application for an extension to the Pottal Pool sand and gravel quarry, near Cannock, Staffordshire (centred on NGR SJ 976152).
-The assessment area comprises woodland to the north of the quarry, within the parish of Teddesley Hay. - 1.2 The purpose of the assessment was to provide an accurate archaeological assessment of the designated area, within its broader context.
-The survey was to collate existing information on the archaeology of the site and to determine the significance of the archaeological resource. - 1.3 The desk-based study consisted of an appraisal of existing records held by the Staffordshire Sites and Monuments Record (SMR) as well as available secondary sources.
-Both published and unpublished sources were examined.
-Due to time constraints, the field survey was carried out in parallel with the desk-based study, therefore both were undertaken between the 2nd June and the 12th June 1997. - 1.4 This report sets out the results of the work as a gazetteer in conjunction with a methodology statement, a brief text description of desk-based and field results, an assessment of the archaeological potential within the study area, and an evaluation of the impact that the development proposals will have upon the archaeological resource, with recommendations for any further archaeological investigation.
+- 9.1.1.1 An archaeological assessment was undertaken by the Lancaster University Archaeological Unit (LUAU) on behalf of Hanson Aggregates, who are submitting an Environmental Impact Assessment together with a planning application for an extension to the Pottal Pool sand and gravel quarry, near Cannock, Staffordshire (centred on NGR SJ 976152).
+The assessment area comprises woodland to the north of the quarry, within the parish of Teddesley Hay. - 9.1.1.2 The purpose of the assessment was to provide an accurate archaeological assessment of the designated area, within its broader context.
+The survey was to collate existing information on the archaeology of the site and to determine the significance of the archaeological resource. - 9.1.1.3 The desk-based study consisted of an appraisal of existing records held by the Staffordshire Sites and Monuments Record (SMR) as well as available secondary sources.
+Both published and unpublished sources were examined. - 9.1.1.4 The identification survey was undertaken in two stages, the first undertaken in June 1997 examined the main central part of the overall development area (Fig 9.4), and then a secondary episode of survey was undertaken in May 2000 in order to investigate areas of proposed soil storage areas that had not previously been examined. - 9.1.1.5 This report sets out the results of the work as a gazetteer in conjunction with a methodology statement, a brief text description of desk-based and field results, an assessment of the archaeological potential within the study area, and an evaluation of the impact that the development proposals will have upon the archaeological resource, with recommendations for any further archaeological investigation.

-2. METHODOLOGY
+9.2 METHODOLOGY

-2.1 PROJECT DESIGN
+9.2.1 PROJECT DESIGN

-- 2.1.1 A project design (Appendix 2) was submitted by LUAU in response to a request from ARC Central, for an archaeological assessment of the proposed extension to the Pottal Pool sand and gravel quarry, near Cannock, Staffordshire (centred on NGR SJ 976152).
-This was designed to meet the requirements of a Project Brief provided by the Staffordshire County Archaeologist (Appendix 1). - 2.1.2 The project design provided for an initial archaeological assessment involving a desk-based study and an identification survey, the results being presented in this report.
-The work has been carried out entirely in accordance with the Project Design.
+- 9.2.1.1 A project design (Appendix 2) was submitted by LUAU in response to a request from Hanson Aggregates, for an archaeological assessment of the proposed extension to the Pottal Pool sand and gravel quarry, near Cannock, Staffordshire (centred on NGR SJ 976152).
+This was designed to meet the requirements of a Project Brief provided by the Staffordshire County Archaeologist (Appendix 1). - 9.2.1.2 The project design provided for an initial archaeological assessment involving a desk-based study and an identification survey, the results being presented in this report.
+The work has been carried out entirely in accordance with the project design.

-2.2 DESK-BASED STUDY
+9.2.2 DESK-BASED STUDY

-2.2.1 The Staffordshire Sites and Monuments Record (SMR) was examined for possible sites within the study area or in its vicinity.
+9.2.2.1 The Staffordshire Sites and Monuments Record (SMR) was examined for possible sites within the study area or in its vicinity.
 Manuscript maps and selected other documents were studied in the Staffordshire Record Office (SRO) in Stafford, along with published antiquarian sources.
 The availability of manuscript maps in the SRO related mainly to those contained in the Littleton papers (SRO D260), but also included an enclosure map of 1827 (SRO Q/RDc 22a).
 However, there was no tithe map available for the area.
 There are a large number of other documents relating to the parish of Teddesley Hay, contained in the Littleton Papers (SRO D260), such as deeds, rentals, accounts, etc, as well as a letter book of Sir Edward Littleton, dated 1757-1759, detailing a list of improvements at Teddesley Hay (SRO D1413/1).
 These also include documents once kept at the William Salt Library, but now transferred to the Record Office.
 A list of the relevant documents is given at the end of this report (Section 8).

-2.3 IDENTIFICATION SURVEY
+9.2.3 IDENTIFICATION SURVEY